aiven/devportal/docs/tutorials/anomaly-detection.rst

 4. Select the cloud provider and region that you want to run your service on.

 5. Select `business-4` as service plan.
+The `business-4` is the minimal plan available for Aiven for Apache Flink, enough to define all the data transformations in this tutorial.

 5. Enter ``demo-flink`` as name for your service.

-6. Click **Create Service** under the summary on the right side of the console
+6. Click **Create Service** under the summary on the right side of the console.